Skip to content

 Celebrity Influencer: @kyliejenner, 400m followers

-While they may not have celebrity status, power users still have a substantial following and clout within certain groups.
+While they may not have celebrity status, power users or macro influencers, still have a substantial following and clout within certain groups.
 Using power users in your campaign, you can almost guarantee that your content will reach a targeted audience who likely share a similar interest.
 Power users are great for mass-market brands who are trying to reach a particular segment.
 Huge clothing brands often engage power users to raise awareness about their new collections and launches.

 Power influencer Massy Arias in instagram post